 About Me

 I am a fifth-year PhD student in the Department of Mathematics at Brown University.
 My advisor is Bena Tshishiku.
-I am on the postdoc job market this fall.

 Before coming to Brown, I was an undergraduate at the University of Virginia where I studied math and computer science.
 My undergraduate thesis advisor was Sara Maloni.